Bachelor Degree Options

 - All psychology majors are required to take the exit examination, a standardized test of knowledge of psychology approved by the Department of Psychology.
 There is no minimum score required for graduation.
 The exam is taken in the UAA Testing Center, and a fee will be charged to students.

-- Complete the following major requirements:
+- Complete the following major requirements with a minimum cumulative GPA of 2.00 (C):

 Code | Title | Credits |